quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Unreliable Messaging

-With unreliable messaging you can transfer data over UDP without reliability.
+With unreliable messaging you can transfer data without reliability.
 This could be useful if data-arrival isnt essential or when needing of high-throughput matters and reliab

 *send datagram*